 Copenhagen is cool.
 Really cool.
 I fell in love with it instantly, helped no end by the blanket of snow which enveloped the city over night, creating one of the most picture-perfect landscapes I’d ever seen.

-I should preface this by saying I’m obsessed with all things Scandinavian: their design, architecture, clothes, the Hygge concept, and of course those dark and depressing, but completely compelling TV series such as Borgen and The Killing.
+I should preface this by saying I’m obsessed with all things Scandinavian: design, architecture, clothes and of course those dark and depressing, but completely compelling TV series such as Borgen and The Killing.
 So naturally Copenhagen quickly became one of my favourite cities in the world.

 It has a lot going for it: great bars and restaurants, edgy and exciting architecture, fantastic galleries and museums, and really friendly people.
 It is incredibly hip and everyone looks so effortlessly cool.
 Its streets are spotlessly clean, everyone cycles everywhere (apparently only 29% of Danes own a car) so there is a fantastic network of bike tracks, and most of its key attractions are within walking distance of each other.
 And of course everyone speaks perfect English.